 In this programme, we aim to provide you with:

-Further information on this programme is available from our programme website and Facebook page.
+Further information on this programme is available from our Facebook page.

 Mode of attendance